HiThere157/ssl-web-tools/README.md

 ## 💡 Advanced Configuration

 Additional Root Certificates for SSL/TLS Tests can be added to the `/certs` directory via a [docker volume](https://docs.docker.com/storage/volumes/).
+All Certificates must be in PEM format and must be named `<name>.pem`.

 After the container is started, a default configuration is created in the `/app/config` directory.
 You can edit this file to change the default values of all the settings for individual tools. \
 You will need a [docker volume](https://docs.docker.com/storage/volumes/) to save the configuration file between container restarts.